 - Ability to make decisions to ensure ACEP Now meets quality editorial standards.

-- Ability to work flexibly and on deadline with the Wiley Editor and ACEP staff to make editorial decisions.
+- Ability to adhere to editorial deadlines established in collaboration with the Wiley Editor and ACEP staff.

-- An awareness of ACEP programs, events, and products and their competitive position in the marketplace.
+- Awareness of ACEP programs, events, and products and their competitive position in the marketplace.

 How to Apply